 - kireina – 綺麗な (きれいな) : a na-adjective meaning ‘beautiful’, ‘clean’, ‘neat’ or some such in Japanese.

 - Their adjective types are different.
 “Utsukushii” is an i-adjective and “kireina” is a na-adjective.

 - “Kireina” has more meanings than “utsukushii”.

-- Depending on context or other words used together, “kireina” could mean something different from what we really want to mean.
-Needs to be careful with its use.
+- Depending on context and other words used together, “kireina” could mean something different from what we really want to mean.
+We need to be careful with its use.